 This usually indicates the DNS changes have not yet propagated.
 Your DNS settings may take up to 24 hours to take effect.

-Use the command-line DNS querying tools like dig or nslookup to make sure the DNS records are set up properly and have propagated.
+- Use the command-line DNS querying tools like dig or nslookup to make sure the DNS records are set up correctly and have propagated.